 - If mashed potatoes are something you make even semi regularly, you should invest in a potato ricer .
 This easily presses your potatoes into strands, giving you the fluffiest potatoes you can imagine.

 - To get a nice even cook, you want to follow the step of adding your potatoes to cold water, then putting it on the burner.
 If you add them to hot water, the outside will cook much faster then the inside, leaving you with watery potatoes.
+The potatoes cook more evenly when they’re put in cold water to start.

 How to make perfect mashed potatoes